 Sylvie O’Dy is a journalist and writer.
 Holder of a law degree, she worked as a journalist in many French newspapers before becoming editor-in-chief of l’Express from 1987 to 2001.
 She then continued to be editor-in-chief in Ca m’intéresse and Notre Temps, while writing numerous books and articles.

-She is one of the founding member of the Committee against Modern Slavery, which seeks to give legal advice and administrative support to victims of slavery.
+She was the President of the Committee against Modern Slavery, which seeks to give legal advice and administrative support to victims of slavery between 1999 and 2005, and from 2012 to 2015.
 The Committee deals with all types of contemporary forms of enslavement, which goes from domestic slavery to sexual slavery.
-She presided over the Committee between 1999 and 2005, and from 2012 to 2015.

 Sylvie O’dy has been on the organization’s Board of Directors since June 19, 2018.